gabosotob/zotto/README.md

 # zotto

-CLI to skaffold a CRUD express.js app
+Components for building a CRUD express.js app